no-garlic/cs50-web/code/8-capstone/README.md

 Data:
 - add more test data, break up the json file into one file per language
 - update the migration to add multiple scores for each user
+- Move the json files to the migrations folder

 Doc:
 - html file documentation